 6. What is a Waiting Period?

-You cannot take out a final expense insurance policy on someone without their permission.
+There also needs to be “insurable interest”; this automatically exists if you purchase for a parent.
+However, you cannot take out a final expense insurance policy on someone without their permission.

 This is also true for the price structure of burial insurance policies.
 Prices can vary drastically depending on which company you use.

-9. How do I get a Quote?
+10. How do I get a Burial Insurance Quote in California?

 Call Willamette Life at 844-576-0019